 Non-Correlation Risk.
-The Fund's returns may not match the returns of the Underlying Index (that is, it may experience tracking error) for a number of reasons.
-For example, the Fund incurs operating expenses not applicable to the Underlying Index and incurs costs in buying and selling securities, especially when rebalancing the Fund's securities holdings to reflect changes in the composition of the Underlying Index.
+The Fund's returns may not match the returns of its Underlying Index (that is, it may experience tracking error) for a number of reasons.
+For example, the Fund incurs operating expenses not applicable to its Underlying Index and incurs costs in buying and selling securities, especially when rebalancing the Fund's securities holdings to reflect changes in the composition of its Underlying Index.
 To the extent that the Fund has recently commenced operations and/or otherwise has a relatively small amount of assets, such transaction costs could have a proportionally greater impact on the Fund.
-Additionally, if the Fund uses a sampling approach, it may result in returns for the Fund that are not as well-correlated with the return of the Underlying Index as would be the case if the Fund purchased all of the securities in the Underlying Index in the proportions represented in the Underlying Index.
+Additionally, if the Fund uses a sampling approach, it may result in returns for the Fund that are not as well-correlated with the return of its Underlying Index as would be the case if the Fund purchased all of the securities in its Underlying Index in the proportions represented in the Underlying Index.

-The performance of the Fund and the Underlying Index may vary due to asset valuation differences and differences between the Fund's portfolio and the Underlying Index resulting from legal restrictions, costs or liquidity constraints.
+The performance of the Fund and its Underlying Index may vary due to asset valuation differences and differences between the Fund's portfolio and its Underlying Index resulting from legal restrictions, costs or liquidity constraints.
 Additionally, if the Fund issues or redeems Creation Units principally for cash, it will incur higher costs in buying or selling securities than if it issued and redeemed Creation Units principally in-kind, which may contribute to tracking error.
 The Fund may fair value certain of the securities it holds.
-To the extent the Fund calculates its NAV based on fair value prices, the Fund's ability to track the Underlying Index may be adversely affected.
-Since the Underlying Index is not subject to the tax diversification requirements to which the Fund must adhere, the Fund may be required to deviate its investments from the securities contained in, and relative weightings of, the Underlying Index.
-The Fund may not invest in certain securities included in the Underlying Index due to liquidity constraints.
-Liquidity constraints also may delay the Fund's purchase or sale of securities included in the Underlying Index.
-For tax efficiency purposes, the Fund may sell certain securities to realize losses, causing it to deviate from the Underlying Index.
+To the extent the Fund calculates its NAV based on fair value prices, the Fund's ability to track its Underlying Index may be adversely affected.
+Since the Underlying Index is not subject to the tax diversification requirements to which the Fund must adhere, the Fund may be required to deviate its investments from the securities contained in, and relative weightings of, its Underlying Index.
+The Fund may not invest in certain securities included in its Underlying Index due to liquidity constraints.
+Liquidity constraints also may delay the Fund's purchase or sale of securities included in its Underlying Index.
+For tax efficiency purposes, the Fund may sell certain securities to realize losses, causing it to deviate from assets at times, either as a result of cash flows into the Fund, to retain a reserve of cash to meet redemptions and expenses, or because of low assets.

-The Fund generally attempts to remain fully invested in the constituents of the Underlying Index.
-However, the Adviser may not fully invest the Fund's assets at times, either as a result of cash flows into the Fund, to retain a reserve of cash to meet redemptions and expenses, or because of low assets.
+The Fund generally attempts to remain fully invested in the constituents of its Underlying Index.
+However, the Adviser may not fully invest the Fund's

-The investment activities of one or more of the Adviser's affiliates, including other subsidiaries of the Adviser's parent company, Invesco Ltd., for their proprietary accounts and for client accounts also may adversely impact the Fund's ability to track the Underlying Index.
+The investment activities of one or more of the Adviser's affiliates, including other subsidiaries of the Adviser's parent company, Invesco Ltd., for their proprietary accounts and for client accounts also may adversely impact the Fund's ability to track its Underlying Index.
 For example, in regulated industries, certain emerging or international markets and under corporate and regulatory ownership definitions, there may be limits on the aggregate amount of investment by affiliated investors that may not be exceeded, or that may not be exceeded without the grant of a license or other regulatory or corporate consent, or, if exceeded, may cause the Adviser, the Fund or other client accounts to suffer disadvantages or business restrictions.
 As a result, the Fund may be restricted in its ability to acquire particular securities due to positions held by the Fund and the Adviser's affiliates.